-Fauquier Health is a community health system dedicated to high-quality, patient-centered care in a unique environment that considers the multiple facets of healing and respects the individuality of each and every patient.
-Located at 500 Hospital Drive in Warrenton, Virginia, Fauquier Health is a Planetree-designated facility and serves the residents of Fauquier and several surrounding counties.
-It comprises: Fauquier Hospital, a fully-accredited, 97-bed hospital; Fauquier Health Rehabilitation and Nursing Center, a 115-bed long-term care and rehabilitation facility; the Villa at Suffield Meadows, an assisted living facility; the Wound Health Center and a medically supervised Wellness Center offering health and wellness programs.
-Fauquier Health also operates ten physician’s offices, including primary care and specialties.
-In 2012, Fauquier Health provided almost $12 million in community benefit support to its community.
+Fauquier Health is a community health system dedicated to high quality, patient-centered care in a unique environment that considers the multiple facets of healing and respects the individuality of each and every patient.
+It is a Planetree-designated facility and serves the residents of Fauquier and several surrounding counties.
+It provides a comprehensive range of inpatient and outpatient services at Fauquier Hospital, a fully-accredited, 97-bed hospital; Fauquier Health Rehabilitation and Nursing Center, a 115-bed long-term care and rehabilitation facility; the Villa at Suffield Meadows, an assisted living facility; the Wound Health Center; a medically supervised Wellness Center offering health and wellness programs; and a number of physician practices.

-Equestrian events are numerous and varied.
-The Plains, in northern Fauquier, is home to the Great Meadow events center, which hosts point-to-point races, horse shows and jumping competitions, as well as polo matches every weekend during the spring and summer.
+The Plains is home to the Great Meadow events center, which hosts point-to-point races, horse shows and jumping competitions, as well as polo matches every weekend during the spring and summer.
 The Virginia Gold Cup (in May) and the International Gold Cup (in October) are prestigious steeplechase events that draw tens of thousands of visitors to the county.
-In Warrenton, the Warrenton Horse Show is a youth-run event that has been going on for more than 100 years.
+In Warrenton, the Warrenton Horse Show is a youth-run event that has been put on for more than 100 years.
 Two dozen wineries in the county provide an opportunity for visitors to relax and enjoy bucolic views and locally made wine.
-Most vineyards host wine-tastings and other events, and the Virginia Wine Festival is held in September, as well.
-The rich Civil War history in Fauquier County can be experienced through several different self-driven tours, guided tours, museums, and historical trail markers, and a walk down Main Street in Warrenton is a stroll through Virginia’s rich history.
+Most vineyards host wine-tastings and other events, and the Virginia Wine Festival is held in September.
+The area’s rich Civil War history can be experienced through several different self-driven tours, guided tours, museums, and historical trail markers.
 Children and adults alike are drawn to the Flying Circus in southern Fauquier, which presents a wing-walking airshow every Sunday afternoon.
 Other annual events, like the Scottish Games and Festival, Evening Under the Stars and First Night in Warrenton, dot the annual calendar.